IMCGKN/SimpleOpenGLStarterClass/README.md

 # SimpleOpenGLStarterClass
-Simple starter class for games, app and etc. written in C++ and OpenGL!
+Simple starter class for games, apps and etc. written in C++ and OpenGL!
 This file contains 1200 lines of code.
 This header depends on SDL2, GLAD, GLM and STB_IMAGE.
 You must install/link these libraries.

 # Documentation: